Tharun-VIT/Power-BI-Assignment-5/README.md

 - If it is an Excel/CSV file, select the sheets which you want to load and click **_"Load"_**
 <img width="661" alt="image" src="https://user-images.githubusercontent.com/89411580/151589354-daa3ef52-4b68-4e76-acfa-02ca04e36086.png">

+### 6. In Power BI visualization, what are Reading View and Editing view?

+There are two modes of interacting with the visualizing in reports
+- Reading view
+- Editing view

+In **Reading mode**, users can only view or interact with the published reports in Power BI service.
+Clients in the workspace are restricted with Reading mode.
+But still users can view the visualizations changing dynamically, identify patterns/trend, get insights, query the reports.

+**Editing mode** is generally used by Report designers or Analysts who collect data and create reports.
+Only they can add or delete tiles or visualizations from the reports.
+A much of modification priviledge is granted in this view.